 This year has seen a rise in fake apps for Black Friday and Cyber Monday.
-Cybercriminals are hoping to cash in this opportunity to prey on unsuspecting victims that are not entirely tech savvy.
+Cybercriminals are hoping to cash in this opportunity to prey on unsuspecting victims that are not entirely tech-savvy.

-A report by RiskIQ concluded that Black Friday and Cyber Monday is the perfect time for cybercriminals to “feast” on online shoppers, using brand names in their fake apps.
+A report by RiskIQ concluded that Black Friday and Cyber Monday is the perfect time for cybercriminals to “feast” on online shoppers using brand names in their fake apps.
 The purpose of these apps is to trick people into providing their credit card information to score amazing deals.
-Online shoppers that are just looking for ways to get the best deals online, end up getting in a fix when they fall for one of these elaborate traps set by cybercriminals.
+Online shoppers who are just looking for ways to get the best deals online, end up getting in a fix when they fall for one of these elaborate traps set by cybercriminals.

 Yonathan Klijnsma, a researcher at RiskIQ, wrote in September: “Magecart attacks are surging – RiskIQ’s automatic detections of instances of Magecart breaches pings us almost hourly.”
 He added, “Meanwhile, we’re seeing attackers evolve and improve over time, setting their sights on breaches of large brands.”